Package epispot

 - True ⇒ main package (stable)

-- False ⇒ nightly package (possibly unstable)
+- False ⇒ nightly (unreleased) package (possibly unstable)

 var version